Oxford Forum

 None of the people who wish me to believe that it would be in my interests to stop putting people off by expressing myself realistically have helped me by coming to work here or by giving me money, or by encouraging anyone else to do either of those things.

-My complaints constitute a serious indictment of the educational and academic systems, and the negative reactions to them reinforce my conviction that I am doing the right thing in making them.
+My complaints constitute a serious indictment of the educational and academic systems.
+The negative reactions to my complaints reinforce my conviction that I am doing the right thing in making them.

 Celia Green